 If you were injured or if a loved one was killed in an oil rig explosion, it is important to have an experienced attorney on your side.
 Explosions are complicated matters; determining the cause and who is responsible requires extensive knowledge of the industry, significant resources to conduct a thorough investigation, and the tenacity to take on the deep-pocketed oil companies.
 We not only have what it takes to go toe-to-toe with the major oil companies, but we have done it before.
 Following the Deepwater Horizon tragedy, we represented nearly a third of the crew.

-When it comes to facing negligent oil companies, our Houston maritime law attorneys have uniquely powerful experience.
+When it comes to facing negligent oil companies, our Houston maritime law attorneys have a uniquely powerful experience.
 As advocates for the victims of accidents such as the infamous BP spill, we have personally seen how difficult it can be to take down a negligent company in court, even when the evidence is stacked against them.
 Fortunately, we have also seen how to challenge legal professionals on the other side, and we have developed courtroom tactics that have proven to be useful on many occasions.
 Arnold & Itkin has secured billions of dollars in compensation for our clients, many of whom were victims of maritime accidents such as an oil rig explosion.
+We won't stop until we've secured the best results for you.